balmorelcommunity/pybalmorel/README.md

 Convenient python functions for pre- or post-processing the GAMS framework Balmorel

+Check out tests/Test.ipynb for examples, a few examples are provided on processing outputs and inputs below.

 ## Outputs
-Check out tests/Test.py for how to use some of the plotting tools:
 ```
-from pybalmorel.functions import MainResults, plot_map
+from pybalmorel.functions import plot_map
+from pybalmorel import MainResults

 ### 1.1 Interactive bar chart tool
 res = MainResults('MainResults_ScenarioName.gdx', 'Files')